microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 > don't have a Microsoft account, go to (https://account.microsoft.com) and sign
 > up for an account there.
 >
-> Few notes:
+> A few notes:
 > * you can use (almost) ANY email address to create a new Microsoft account, you don't need to get an outlook.com email address unless you want to during the creation process
 > * we recommend using a Microsoft account vs. so-called Organizational account (aka "school or work account") for this lab

 Once you have a Microsoft account, you will need to sign up for Azure.
 If you never had a Free trial account on Azure you can go to (https://azure.microsoft.com/free), select "Start Free", and follow the instructions there.
-For this lab we will be using AzurePass instead of Free Trial.
+For this lab we will be using Azure Pass instead of Free Trial.

 ### 0.2: Redeeming Azure Pass for an Azure Subscription (estimated time: 15 minutes)
 The Azure Pass is a special code that gives you an Azure subscription very